 I have over 300 employees in my unit!
 Do I have to go in and designate or non-designate each one?

 All employees are pre-populated as non-designated.
-To change that to “designated” a manager or HRMS specialist must actively make the change.
+To change that to “designated” a manager must actively make the change.

-Can I see everyone in my organization’s designation, perhaps in a report?
+Can I see everyone's designation in my organization, perhaps in a report?

-Yes, managers can run an Emergency Event Status report from Workday for their employees that specifies which are designated vs. non-designated.
+Yes, managers can run an Emergency Event Status report from Workday for their employees that specifies who are designated vs. non-designated.

 - In Workday, using the search feature, search for "emergency event status," and click on it